reyadrahman/node/chat-bot/README.md

 MESSENGER_PAGE_ACCESS_TOKEN=
 MICROSOFT_APP_ID=
 MICROSOFT_APP_PASSWORD=
+FAKE_SIMILAR_IMAGES=
 ```

+Setting `FAKE_SIMILAR_IMAGES` to `1`, is useful for development.
+It avoids connecting to 'find similar images' server and returns fake images instead.

 ### .ebextensions
 Leave `.ebextensions/00.config` as is.
 Add your configs in separate files (e.g. `.ebextensions/01.config`).
 Everything in `.ebextensions/` is git-ignored except `00.config`.